 vi.
-If any of the responses above are different for exempt child care homes, describe the ratio and group size requirements for license-exempt family child care home providers.
+If any of the responses above are different for exempt child care homes, desc and group size requirements for license-exempt family child care home provid N/A

-- c.
-Licensed in-home care (care in the child's own home):
+c.
+Lice nsed in-home care (care in the child's own home):

-- i.
+i.
 Mixed-Age Groups (if applicable)

-- A. Ratio:
+A. Ratio:

+N/A

+B. Group size:

+N/A

-- ii.
-Infant (if applicable) - A. Ratio:
+ii.
+Infant (if applicable)

+A. Ratio:

+N/A

+B. Group size:

+N/A

-- iii.
-Toddler (if applicable) - A. Ratio:
+Toddler (if applicable)

+A. Ratio:

+N/A

+B. Group size: N/A

+i.,

-- iv.
-Preschool (if applicable) - A. Ratio:
+Preschool (if applicable) A. Ratio:

+, N/A

+B. Group size:

+N/A

-- v.
-School-Age (if applicable) - A. Ratio:
+V School-Age (if applicable)

+A. Ratio:

+N/A

+B. Group size:

+N/A

 vi.
-Describe the ratio and group size requirements for license-exempt in-home care.
+Describe the ratio and group size requirements for license-exempt in-home con N/A are.

-5.2.3 Teacher/caregiver qualifications
+5.2.3 Teacl her/caregiver qualifications

-Provide the teacher/caregiver qualifications for each category of care.
+Provi ide the teacher/caregiver qualifications for each category of care.

-- a.
-Licensed Center-Based Care - i.
-Describe the teacher qualifications for licensed CCDF center-based care, including any variations based on the ages of children in care:
+a.
+Lice ensed Center-Based Care

+i.
+Describe the teacher qualifications for licensed CCDF center-based care, incluvariations based on the ages of children in care: ding any

+A designated head teacher shall be on site for sixty percent (60%) of the time child care center is in operation on a weekly basis.
+There shall be at least two eighteen (18) years of age or older on the premises when one (1) or more chi are in attendance.
+A designated head teacher shall be twenty years of age or have personal qualifications needed to supervise people and have either: (a) (2) staff Idren older, a high

+138 Page

-A designated head teacher shall be on site for sixty percent (60%) of the time the child care center is in operation on a weekly basis.
-There shall be at least two (2) staff eighteen (18) years of age or older on the premises when one (1) or more children are in attendance.
-A designated head teacher shall be twenty years of age or older, have personal qualifications needed to supervise people and have either: (a) a high school diploma or equivalency certificate and at least one thousand eighty (1080) hours of documented supervised experience over a nine (9) month span of time in a program which serves children of the same age and developmental stage who are served at the center and one of the following: a current center-based Child Development Associate Credential, or 12 credits in early childhood education or child development from an accredited institution of higher education or approval by the department as a head teacher prior to January 1,1994, or (b) in a group child care home, have a high school diploma or equivalency certificate and at least 1080 hours of experience over a nine month span working with unrelated children of the same ages and developmental stages to be served at the program or (c) a four (4) year college degree in early childhood education or child development from an accredited institution of higher education and at least three hundred sixty (360) hours of documented supervised experience and at least one semester of student teaching with children of the same ages and developmental stages who are served at the program.
+school diploma or equivalency certificate and at least one thousand eighty (1080) hours of documented supervised experience over a nine (9) month span of time in a program which serves children of the same age and developmental stage who are served at the center and one of the following: a current center-based Child Development Associate Credential, or 12 credits in early childhood education or child development from an accredited institution of higher education or approval by the department as a head teacher prior to January 1,1994, or (b) in a group child care home, have a high school diploma or equivalency certificate and at least 1080 hours of experience over a nine month span working with unrelated children of the same ages and developmental stages to be served at the program or (c) a four (4) year college degree in early childhood education or child development from an accredited institution of higher education and at least three hundred sixty (360) hours of documented supervised experience and at least one semester of student teaching with children of the same ages and developmental stages who are served at the program.
 If the program serves school age children only, the head teacher may qualify based on a high school diploma or equivalency certificate, at least 540 hours of supervised experience over at least a nine month span of time including working with children in a program with comparable standards to the standards in this or another state, which program must serve children of the same ages and developmental stages who are served at the program and 12 credits in early childhood education or development, elementary education, recreation, group social work or a related field or approval by the OEC as a head teacher prior to 1/1/94 or a 4 year degree in elementary education, recreation, group social work or a related field with at least 270 hours of supervised experience working with unrelated children of the same ages to be served in the program.